vchigne/sqlAndMeteor/README.md

     }
 Update:  alaSQL has just added support for Meteor Mongo Collections:

+You can install alaSQL with

+      meteor add agershun:alasql

 AlaSQL and Meteor Mongo collections

 Now you can use Meteor collections as agruments.
 To do it simply store alasql.min.js to the client/lib directory and then apply SQL to Meteor Collections: